zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 ### Basic settings

-The basic settings describe the setup of the Gluu server.
+The basic settings describe the general setup of the Gluu server.

 * appliance-inum: the [iNum code][inum] the appliances refer to
 * issuer: the according hostname, or specific uri